stratis-storage/into-dbus-python/README.rst

 dbus-python will guess the signature by recursively examining the values of the arguments, and will then proceed the same as before.
-If the signature contains a 'v', indicating a variant type, dbus-python must guess the type of the correspdoning value. dbus-python can be instructed not to make use of dbus introspection by setting the introspect parameter to false in the appropriate methods.
+If the signature contains a 'v', indicating a variant type, dbus-python must guess the type of the corresponding value. dbus-python can be instructed not to make use of dbus introspection by setting the introspect parameter to false in the appropriate methods.